-In order to see a range of Brussels’ best sites in one go, opt for a walking tour that will take you around some of the top spots such as the Opera, Royal Palace and La Monnaie.
-Your guide will give you a wealth of information about the city’s history so you get a feel for the culture and community.
+In order to see a range of Brussels’ best sites in one go, opt for a walking tour that will take you around some of the top spots, such as the Opera, Royal Palace, and La Monnaie.
+Your guide will give you a wealth of information about the city’s history, giving you a feel for the culture and community.
 You can also choose themed walks such as architecture or food-specific so you can delve further into the subjects you love while exploring the city.

 14. The European Parliament and the Parlamentarium

 While the European Parliament building might be otherwise engaged in political debates during your visit, the Parlamentarium is an interactive museum that offers an insight into the ins and outs of how the EU works.
 The museum is completely free and open year-round, so there’s no excuse not to visit.

 With digital displays, interactive maps, and even a scavenger hunt, the Parlamentarium is fun for all the family!
 Travellers may also be able to visit the Hemicycle to soak up the parliamentary atmosphere and see where European debates take place.